 Where can people find the data?

-Detailed information also is published in tables online and in a periodical called Employment and Earnings.
+Detailed information also is published in tables online and in numerous news releases and reports.

 How are seasonal fluctuations taken into account?